Defensive Coordinator / Defensive Backs

 Defensive Line / Special Teams Coordinator

-Kelly Scholten, a 1997 Augustana graduate, begins his fourth season as Augustana’s defensive line coach in 2016.
+Kelly Scholten, a 1997 graduate of Augustana, enters his fifth season as the Vikings’ defensive line coach in 2017.
 Scholten also serves as Augustana’s special teams coordinator.

 Hamilton ranked sixth on the team with 58 total tackles in 2015, registering 27 solo tackles, including 6.5 tackles for loss and 2.0 sacks.
 Augustana recorded over 20 sacks as a team for the second time in Scholten’s three seasons, finishing with 24 in 2015 which ranked seventh in the NSIC.
 Augustana forced 23 turnovers in 2015 and ranked seventh in the NSIC allowing just 146.8 rushing yards per game.